A generalized model of flocking with steering: The generalized flocking and steering model

 \subsection{Steering}

+The previous two subsections illustrate certain shortcomings of the open loop model \eqref{eq-open-loop} which primarily focuses on velocity alignment.
+One is that the inclusion of friction leads to unrealistic behavior without a term to compensate for it.
+Many researchers have incorporated a ``self-propulsion'' acceleration term which is proportional to the agent's velocity ($k v_i$) to compensate friction.
+See for instance \cite{ha2010asymptotic, d2006self, carrillo2010self}.

+The second shortcoming we observed is that \eqref{eq-open-loop} does not support a nontrivial mill ring solution.
+It must be noted that flocking models exhibiting mill ring phenomena have been studied in the literature.
+See for instance \cite{albi2014stability, d2006self, carrillo2010self, carrillo2014nonlinear} and references therein.
+It must be noted that these authors consider models that have attraction and/or repulsive forces via a potential that depends on relative positions in conjunction with a velocity dependent acceleration of the form $\alpha v_i - \beta \|v_i\|^2 v_i$.
+Our model as well as the CS and MT models do not share this feature.

+Our approach to capture rich behavior in the flocking model is to introduce a ``steering'' component to each agent's acceleration.
+We feel that these steering terms make intuitive sense.
 In reality a group of agents may want to follow a desired trajectory in addition to staying together as a flock.
-This necessitates an extra ``steering'' term.
 Thus, each agent $i$ may have an extra acceleration $\beta_i(t)$ which contributes to steering.
 This steering term can also act to cancel other external forces such as friction and gravity.
 We interpret $\beta_i(t)$ in the following as the steering component in excess of friction and gravity.

 This leads to the system

 for the open loop with steering and

 for the closed loop with steering. \begin{assumption} The steering functions $\beta_i:[0,\infty) \to \real^d$ for $i=1,\dots,N$ are continuous. \end{assumption}